Southern Africa Safaris

 Southern Africa’s geography lends itself to multi-country journeys more naturally than East Africa.
 Botswana and Zimbabwe share a border at the Chobe-Victoria Falls corridor, making a combined journey logistically straightforward.
 South Africa connects to Zimbabwe and Zambia by short domestic flight.
 Namibia works either as a standalone self-drive journey or combined with Botswana’s Okavango for contrasting environments within the same trip.

 Internal charter flights connect the remote concessions and camps across most of the region.
 Transfers between countries typically route through Johannesburg as the regional hub.
-However, the walking safari circuits in Zambia and Zimbabwe are best reached directly from Lusaka or Harare rather than through South Africa, reducing transfer time and allowing more days in the field.
+However, the walking safari circuits in Zambia and Zimbabwe are best reached directly from Lusaka or Harare.
+This reduces transfer time and allows more days in the field.

 For a broader planning framework: African Safari Guide